IronPDF on Blazor Server App (HTML to PDF Tutorial)

 Add New Razor Component

 Once IronPDF is installed in your Blazor project, start by adding a new Razor Component.
-For this tutorial we will name it "IronPdfComponent":
+For this tutorial, we will name it "IronPdfComponent":

-After that, update the code as following:
+After that, update the code as follows:

 @page "/IronPdf" @inject IJSRuntime JS